luke-gru/clox/README.md

 * Basic multi-threading with libpthread and a global VM lock.
 Threads can run concurrently for IO and other blocking operations, but cannot run concurrently in the VM itself.
-* try/catch blocks
+* try/catch exception handling
 * Iterators and foreach() statement
 * String interpolation
 * Map (hash/dict) literals
 * Object finalizers
 * Regular expressions
-* Signal handling: registering signal handlers
+* Signal handling: registering signal handlers, sending signals

 Some internal differences
 -------------------------